 Results

 Following your guidelines will help people find the information they need.
 It will speed up report development because users will see what they already have as a starting point.
-And, when it comes time to clean up the reports lists, it will be much easier than having to open each report to see what is in it.
+And, when it comes to cleaning up the report's lists, it will be much easier than having to open each report to see what is in it.

 Happy reporting!